Ramis84/OCReMixDownloader/README.md

 # OCRemixDownloader

-A cross-platform command line tool to download the latest OCRemix (OverClocked ReMix) songs from the [official website](https://ocremix.org/).
+A cross-platform command line tool/script to download the latest OCRemix (OverClocked ReMix) songs from the [official website](https://ocremix.org/).
 The tool will (optionally) remember the last downloaded song, and continue from that at next run.

 **NOTE:** If you want to download the entire back catalogue of songs, please check the [torrent page](https://ocremix.org/torrents) at ocremix instead to save on time/bandwidth.